Optimizing Representation in Redistricting: Dual Bounds for Partitioning Problems with Non-Convex Objectives: Introduction

 We focus on applications of state redistricting in the United States, with the aim of partitioning land parcels into a set of contiguous districts that are approximately equal in population.
-Variations in state policies for valid district plans exist and although only 23 states formally require contiguous districts, this norm is typically practiced in all states~\cite{altman_mcdonald_redistricting, duchin_gerrymandering_2018}.
+Variations in state policies for valid district plans exist and\textemdash although it is formally required by only 23 states\textemdash contiguity of districts is a norm typically practiced in all states~\cite{altman_mcdonald_redistricting, duchin_gerrymandering_2018}.

-We focus on optimizing districts for both minority and political representation via \eqref{eq:general} where $\Phi$ is the cumulative distribution function of the standard normal distribution and $\beta_j \in \R$ is drawn from historical data for $j = 0, 1, \dots, n$.
-This model of optimization maximizes the expectation of some occurrences under the probit mode; that is, for random variables $Y \in \{0,1\}$ and $\X \in \R^n$, we assume $\P(Y=1\, |\, \X) = \Phi(\beta_0 + \betabf^\top \X)$ where $\beta_0 \in \R$, $\betabf \in \R^n$ are the parameters.
+We focus on optimizing districts for both minority and political representation via \eqref{eq:general} where $\brObj$ is the cumulative distribution function of the standard normal distribution and $\beta_0\in\Reals$ and $\betabm \in \Reals^m$ are parameters drawn from historical data.
+This optimization problem maximizes the expected value of some outcome under the probit model; that is, for random variables $Y \in \{0,1\}$ and $\X \in \Reals^n$, we assume $\P(Y=1\, |\, \X) = \brObj(\beta_0 + \betabm^\top \X)$.
 Specifically, $\X$ is the list of features used to estimate the outcome of $Y$, which can be inferred through curve fitting from some distributions of historical data.

-The features of Model \eqref{eq:general}, as applied to political districting, appear as ratios (or the sums of ratios) of the number of voters of one type divided by the number of voters of a larger type.
-The key obstacles presented by \eqref{eq:general} are the non-linearity of $\Phi$, the rational terms $\frac{\yy_{ij}}{\zz_{ij}}$ in the objective function, and the complexity and size of the set $\poly$.
+The features of \eqref{eq:general}, as applied to political districting, appear as ratios (or the sums of ratios) of the number of voters of one type divided by the number of voters of a larger type \textemdash typically the total voter base.
+The key obstacles presented by \eqref{eq:general} are the non-linearity of $\brObj$ itself, the rational terms $\yy_{jt}/\zz_{jt}$, and the complexity and dimension of the set $\XFeasPoly$.
 Before presenting our main contributions, we provide a background on redistricting to emphasize its importance and review recent work on algorithmic redistricting.